tomwhartung/always_reading_books/quotes/art/cezannes_composition-erle_loran.md

 elements of open form, for example, the trees at the bottom, and the large tree at the right which runs out at the side; personally, I find these latter elements insufficiently resolved and somewhat disturbing....
 In all the individual forms there is an astonishing resemblance to the motif, particularly in the mountain and the rocks, which have not been altered by time and growth.
-Cézanne's picture, however, becomes a new reality achieved by purely plastic mens, by color and form alone.
+Cézanne's picture, however, becomes a new reality achieved by purely plastic means, by color and form alone.
 - p.
 61.
 ---------

-Within the green area certaintrees or parts of trees are outlined in order to emphasize (1) the great contrasts in their sizes, (2) the variety in their shapes, and (3) their geometric or otherwise positive, decorative character.
+Within the green area certain trees or parts of trees are outlined in order to emphasize (1) the great contrasts in their sizes, (2) the variety in their shapes, and (3) their geometric or otherwise positive, decorative character.
 The fascinating variety in the space intervals between the different trees and groups of trees should also become more clear in the black-and-white diagram.
 The diagram should explain (5) the concept of the distribution, the interweaving and interlocking of green shapes into one network embracing all